 Criticism of the Procedural Framework Concerning the Value of the Claim in Class Actions

-Unfortunately, public civil actions are often filed by potential plaintiffs disregarding the overall procedure, especially Section 292 of the new Code of Civil Procedure mentioned above.
+Unfortunately, public civil actions are often filed by potential plaintiffs with no regard for the overall procedure, especially Section 292 of the new Code of Civil Procedure mentioned above.
 This scenario allows a court to “award” unreasonable attorneys' fees to the potential plaintiffs, entirely disregarding the procedural principles of proportionality and reasonableness.

-For example, with regard to the case strategy and defence in more than 100 significant public civil actions for Samarco, there are two similar class actions, the first filed by government entities and the second by the Public Prosecutor's Office.
-Both involve the accident mentioned above, where the value of the claim is ascribed a total of BRL20 billion and BRL155 billion, respectively, in total disrespect for the regulatory framework specified above.
+For example, with regard to the case strategy and defence in more than 100 significant public civil actions for Samarco, there are two similar class actions, the first filed by government entities and the second by the public prosecutor's office.
+Both involve the accident mentioned, where the value of the claim is ascribed a total of BRL20 billion and BRL155 billion, respectively, in total disrespect for the regulatory framework specified above.

 In Brazil, there is no procedure for pre-trial disclosure, unlike in some common law systems.
-All necessary evidence may be requested during the judicial phase.
+All necessary evidence may be requested before the court, during the judicial phase.

-Parties can only request advance production of evidence in some specific cases, especially where there is a reasonable fear that it may become impossible or very difficult to ascertain certain facts in the future, or the evidence relates to facts that could avoid the need for a judicial claim.
+Parties may only request advance production of evidence in some specific cases, especially where there is a reasonable fear that it may become impossible or very difficult to ascertain some facts in the future, or the evidence relates to facts that could prevent a judicial claim.
 It should be noted that this procedure takes place before a judge, unlike in the case of US pre-trial disclosure.

 Brazilian law does not provide for the duty of full disclosure, although the judge may order a party (or third party) to exhibit a document or object in its possession.

 A party may be exempt from disclosing a document, even if ordered by a judge, where: